vb000/LookOnceToHear/README.md

     conda activate ts-hear
     pip install -r requirements.txt

+## Data preparation

+To rebuild all datasets from scratch, follow [data/README.md](data/README.md).

 ## Training

 Training data includes clean speech, background sounds, head-related transfer functions (HRTFs) and binaural room impulse responses (BRIRs).
 We use [Scaper](https://github.com/justinsalamon/scaper) toolkit to synthetically generate audio mixtures.
 Each audio mixture is generated on-the-fly, during training or evaluation, using Scaper's `generate_from_jams` function on a `.jams` specification file.

-We provide self-contained datasets [here](https://drive.google.com/drive/u/1/folders/1-Jx23GXdjPe33EF5jGZpj6zn-kIm5jHR), with the source `.jams` specifications we used for training.
-To perform a training run, it is sufficient to download the `.zip` files provided there, unzip the contents to `data/` directory and run this command:
+We provide self-contained datasets [here](https://drive.google.com/file/d/1eLc-CBj4x0S6yL48WEyPocuENo4nDKdp/view?usp=sharing), with the source `.jams` specifications we used for training.
+To perform a training run, it is sufficient to download `MixLibriSpeech.tar` provided there, extract the contents to `data/` directory and run this command:

     python -m src.trainer --config <configs/tsh.json> --run_dir <runs/tsh> [--frac <0.05 (% train/val batches)>]